Organizers of the Okanagan Fest of Ale announced on March 17 that this year’s event is not going ahead due to the coronavirus pandemic.

-This blog, on the other hand, is a hobby.
+This site, on the other hand, is a hobby.
 I’ll gladly write for free when the person in charge is me.
 But as the old expression goes, “You get what you pay for.”
 Absent the prospect of a paycheque (or any need for one) my output will vary accordingly.

-Now … if a five-month holiday from posting doesn’t kill a blog, telling people, “Don’t expect anything new here!” surely will.
+Now … if a five-month holiday from posting doesn’t kill a website, telling people, “Don’t expect anything new here!” surely will.
 So let me say in no uncertain terms that’s not what I mean.
 Stick around (or maybe, more accurately, come back), because I have plans.

 While I’ve never really cared about clicks, one thing I’ve always wanted with Original Levity is engagement.
 What the past few months have taught me is that different people engage in different ways.
 Rather than stubbornly expect everyone who’s interested in what I say about craft beer to come here, I’m going to talk to people where they’re most comfortable hanging out and engaging — whether that’s discussing an interesting beer article I share via Facebook or Twitter, checking out Untappd to see what I’ve been drinking lately, or following my beery travels on Instagram.

-By no means does that spell an end to this blog.
+By no means does that spell an end to this site.
 While I want to use different channels to reach people more frequently, to me this is still a valuable venue for storytelling, reviews and opinion.
 To that end, I recently visited Alley Kat Brewing here in Edmonton and had the privilege of sampling every vintage of its Olde Deuteronomy barley wine going back to 1995.
 Watch for that story in the coming weeks.

 Launch parties have been customary for each new issue of the guide since it debuted in 2016, but they’ve always been held in Calgary or Edmonton.
 With so many new breweries popping up all over the province – and featured in the guide — editor Erica Francis said the time is right to take the show on the road.